jeanadrien/gatling-mqtt-protocol/README.md

     .protocols(mqttConf)
 ```

-The above _Scenario_ will connects up to 5000 MQTT clients to localhost MQTT server at a rate of 500 clients per minute.
+The above _Scenario_ will connects up to 5000 MQTT clients to your localhost MQTT server at a rate of 500 clients per minute.
 Each connected client will _SUBSCRIBE_ to `myTopic` and then perform one _PUBLISH_ on that same `myTopic` topic each
 second.
 Therefore, the resulting performance test ramps up from 0 to 300k _PUBLISH_ rpm.